 If you’re old enough to have lived through parts of the Cold War, or are a student of history, you probably have heard of the term “sphere of influence.”
 According to the Encyclopaedia Britannica, this principle has its origins in the ancient empires.
 Each empire had its surrounding area where they got to shape policy and trade rules, without directly ruling the area.
 For instance, the Romans would trade with surrounding areas, and then help with defense if necessary.

 Later on, during the Victorian period, the Germans and British had an agreement on the “sphere of influence” for each country.
 The agreement stipulated that the British wouldn’t interfere in areas influenced by the Germans, and vice versa.
 Finally, the biggest recent example of a political sphere of influence is the Cold War.
 Here, you had the Soviet Union exercising its influence on Eastern European countries.
 Then, the Americans and British had their sphere of influence in Western Europe and most of the Americas.

-Nowadays, influence is much less politicized.
-That’s not to say that spheres of influence no longer exist, however.
-Rather, they’re a force in business and personal relationships.
+As you can see, spheres of influence in politics are as strong as ever today, but they are also a force in business and personal relationships.
 And when we convert that sphere of influence digitally, it becomes a powerful form of influencer collaboration that can drive real business.